kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 | NFS1 CSI      | true                            | `-o context=XYZ,noshareacache` |               | 4) |
 | NFS2 CSI      | unset or false                  |                                |               | 5) |

-1) Kubelet knows that the in-tree iSCSI plugin supports mounting with `-o context`.
-The mount option is then used (if pod context is known) and the container runtime does not relabel the volume.
+1.Kubelet knows that the in-tree iSCSI plugin supports mounting with `-o context`.
+The mount option is then used (if pod label is known) and the container runtime does not relabel the volume.
-2) AWS EBS CSI driver ships CSIDriver instance with `SELinuxMount: true`.
+2. AWS EBS CSI driver ships CSIDriver instance with `SELinuxMount: true`.
 The behavior is the same as for in-tree volume plugin.
-3) Here we show behavior of "old" CSI drivers, that ship their `CSIDriver` with `SELinuxMount` unset (or `false`).
+3. Here we show behavior of "old" CSI drivers, that ship their `CSIDriver` with `SELinuxMount` unset (or `false`).
    Kubelet mounts the volume without any `-o context` option and detects that the volume supports SELinux (by inspecting mount options - it can find `seclabel` there).
    Therefore, it passes `:Z` to the container runtime to recursively relabel files on the volume.

-4) This must be a NFS CSI driver that detects `-o context` mount option and automatically adds `nosharecache` to allow mounting the same volume with different SELinux label on the same node.
+4. This must be a NFS CSI driver that detects `-o context` mount option and automatically adds `nosharecache` to allow mounting the same volume with different SELinux label on the same node.
    The CSI driver announces this capability by setting `SELinuxMount: true` in its CSIDriver instance.
    Kubelet will mount the volumes with proper label.
-5) This is a NFS CSI driver that does not support `-o context` mount option.
+5. This is a NFS CSI driver that does not support `-o context` mount option.
    Kubelet then mounts the volume without any extra options.
+   There is no `seclabel` in the mount options, so kubelet does not pass any `:Z` to the container runtime, the volume does not support SELinux labels.

 ### User Stories [optional]